silverjuke/silverjuke/docs/scripting.md

     program.setSkinText(id, text);

-With this  function  you  can change the text of a <box>-Tag.
-The id should be the same string as given to <box id=".."> and text is the text to display.
+With this  function  you  can change the text of a box-tag.
+The id should be the same string as given to the id-attribute in the box-tag and text is the text to display.

 If you use the same ID in different layout, the text is changed for all items.
-Available in Silverjuke 2.52beta2.

 Example - the skin part: